 Art and Design makes a unique contribution to the development of the child.
 All of the children at The Priory are encouraged to enjoy and appreciate Art and Design, and to respond and express themselves creatively.

-Peripatetic lessons are also available in Guitar, Violin, Flute, Clarinet, Recorder and Piano.
+Peripatetic lessons are also available in Guitar, timbrels, violin, ukulele, flute, clarinet, recorder and piano* (subject to last minute changes).
 There is a charge for these peripatetic lessons but no child will be denied the opportunity to learn an instrument due to an inability to pay.

 A new Music progression of skills is being worked on, with advice from Soundstorm.
 The school mainly uses Charanga and Sing Up! to support the delivery of curriculum music.

 We believe physical activity is so important to children’s well-being and health that we have dedicated a separate section on our website.